laireyx/2021_ite2038_2018008340-wiki/Files/filemanager/file.cc.md

 **Parameters**:

-  * **newsize** extended size. default is 0, which means doubleing the reserved page count if there are no free page.
+  * **newsize** extended size. default is 0, which means doubling the reserved page count if there are no free page.

-Extend capacity if newsize if specified.
-Or if there are no space for the next free page, double the reserved page count.
+If newsize > page_num, reserve pages so that total page num is equivalent to newsize.
+If newsize = 0 and header page's free_page_idx is 0, double the reserved page count.

 ### function _flush_header